This story is updated monthly with our latest picks.

 If you want to take a break from adulting with us, you're in the right place.
-We curated a watchlist of the 46 best coming-of-age movies, from the classics to the newcomers.
+We curated a watchlist of the 22 best coming-of-age movies, from the classics to the newcomers.
 Some are sweet and some are gritty, but they're all thoroughly entertaining.
-Read on to rediscover your old favorites and find new ones to add to the queue.

 Lighthearted and fun to watch, The Sisterhood of the Traveling Pants is a coming-of-age movie that emphasizes the strength of female friendship, especially during those tricky teenage years.
 It also might make you miss the good ol' days when a three-month summer break was a thing.

 This movie is emotionally moving, introspective, intimate, evocative, and illuminating.
 That may sound generous, but if you've seen it already, you know what we mean, and if you haven't yet, you're in for a treat.
 It follows a boy named Chiron as he grows up in Miami, navigating his sexuality, finding mentorship, and learning about love from unconventional figures in his life.
 Though there are many moments of heartbreak, there are so many small but beautiful gestures of empathy and revealing representations of all sorts of love, along with the challenge to establish self-love when we can't seem to find it externally.